Beastboy03/log-service/README.md

 log-service$ sam local invoke 'Function name' --event events/event.json
 ```

 The SAM CLI can also emulate your application's API.
-Use the `sam local start-api` to run the API locally on port 3000.
+Use the `sam local start-api` to run the API locally.

 ```bash
 log-service$ sam local start-api